Rakile/deforumation/README.md

 Now that this is done, push the "Generate" button in the Deforum extention.
 You may now play around with all the values (PANNING, ROTATING, TILTING, ZOOM, Strength Value and of course Prompts) as deforum keeps generating images and applying the new values.

 You can also pause the rendering, look at the current image, rewind or forward in your creation, and resume at any given point.
+The settings for this movement is shown in the Deforumation interface below.

 ![img](github_images/output.gif)